-Back in the day, almost all black and white printing was done on fiber-based paper.
+Back in the day photographers printed almost all black and white pictures on fiber-based paper.
 Fiber-based paper is just that - a photographic emulsion on a base of paper, which is made from wood fibers.

 To ensure the highlights reflect enough light and that the shadows absorb enough light, manufacturers add a layer of barium sulfate.
 As a result, photographers sometimes call fiber-based paper “baryta” paper.